oskariorg/oskari-server/MigrationGuide.md

 Class renaming:

-- BundleServiceIbatisImpl is now BundleServiceMybatisImpl.
+- BundleServiceIbatisImpl is now BundleServiceMybatisImpl
-- ViewServiceIbatisImpl is now AppSetupServiceMybatisImpl.
+- ViewServiceIbatisImpl is now AppSetupServiceMybatisImpl
+- DataProviderServiceIbatisImpl is now DataProviderServiceMybatisImpl
+- OskariLayerServiceIbatisImpl is now OskariLayerServiceMybatisImpl

 These might be used in app-specific migrations so you will need to update references to these.